NinaTolfersheimer/aop/docs/source/index.rst

    This project is under active development.

-Are you an amateur astronomer or astrophotographer who has some ambitions to document their observations in a clean, meaningfull way?
-Maybe you are currently working on a small, home-made research project or maybe you are just struggeling to remember the order of all the calibration frames you took last night.
+Are you an amateur astronomer or astrophotographer who has some ambitions to document their observations in a clean, meaningful way?
+Maybe you are currently working on a small, home-made research project or maybe you are just struggling to remember the order of all the calibration frames you took last night.
 Either way, the aop standard is for you!
 It provides a clear and straightforward standard for the logging of amateur observations of the night sky. aop is the Python package that implements this standard.